 Dodgy Deals on the BankTrack website also provide details of the human rights impacts of the project or company concerned.

-BankTrack has been present at the UN Forum on Business and Human Rights each year since 2012.
-In 2013 we presented our response to the Thun Group; in 2014 we convened a panel on human rights and the finance sector; and in 2015 we participated in a panel on "providing access to effective remedy in the financial sector".
+BankTrack has been a regular presence at the UN Forum on Business and Human Rights since 2012.
+In 2013 we presented our response to the Thun Group.
+In 2014 we convened a panel on human rights and the finance sector.
+In 2015 we participated in a panel on "providing access to effective remedy in the financial sector".
 In 2016 we co-organised a panel on "Banks & the UNGPs: implementation case studies and dilemmas".
 In 2017, although we did not participate in a panel discussion, we contributed an article to the UN Forum Blog, titled "steps forward and steps back on the road to access to remedy in the banking sector".

 Further information: the human rights responsibilities of private sector banks

 The Universal Declaration of Human Rights clearly states that "every organ of society", including business enterprises and therefore banks, has human rights obligations.
 Human rights are typically grouped into (1) civil and political rights, and (2) economic, social and cultural rights.
 Banks have the potential to impact upon all these rights, both positively and negatively, and in a multiplicity of ways.
 For example, a bank may engage with a client with a disputable track record on human rights, enabling them to continue operating.
 Banks may also provide essential finance to clients that are involved in activities that directly impact upon human rights, such as manufacturing and trading of arms.